Don’t think of them as locs

 Cleanse don’t wash

-Faux locs are considered a protective style because while they’re installed your natural hair is protected from heat, environmental damage and breakage from combing and brushing.
+What’s better than a style that also helps protect your hair?
+Faux locs are considered a protective style because while they’re installed, your natural hair can be protected from heat, environmental damage, and breakage from combing and brushing.
 Therefore, they don’t “need” to be washed during the time they are worn.
-However, if you feel you need a cleanse, rinse the scalp once every two weeks with an apple cider vinegar solution or other products designed to keep your scalp’s pH balanced.

 Hydrate the hair underneath